brandstrat-sas/omldeploytool/ansible/README.md

 for example:

 ```
-./deploy.sh --action=install --tenant=tenant_folder_name
+./deploy.sh --action=install --tenant=tenants_folder_name
 ```

 ## Ansible 🔧 <a name="ansible-inventory"></a>

 Ansible allows you to run a number of tasks on a set of hosts specified in your inventory file.
 Depending on the structure and variables of this file, OMniLeads instances based on docker or podman can be launched.

-OML All in One with docker-compose:
+This tool is capable of deploying OMniLeads in three layouts:

+* docker-compose:
 ![Diagrama deploy tool](./png/deploy-tool-tenant-aio-docker.png)

-OML All in One with Podman & Systemd:
+* OML All in One with Podman & Systemd:
 ![Diagrama deploy tool](./png/deploy-tool-tenant-aio.png)

-OML Cluster with Podman & Systemd:
+* OML Cluster with Podman & Systemd:
 ![Diagrama deploy tool](./png/deploy-tool-tenant-ait.png)

-For example:
+The following is the generic version of inventory.yml file available in this repository.

+In the first section of the file you can list the different hosts grouped by tenant and by type of deployment (All in one or Cluster).

 ```
 ---